Do You Have A Personal Game Plan?

 It is important to note and we’re not talking here about being self-absorbed or blatant self-promotion.
 Rather, managing your personal brand is both a mindset and responsibility, an asset you must protect.

-Price – This is about your Market Value, the relationship between equitable compensation and your responsibilities, experience, and level of achievement.
+We are talking about your Market Value, the relationship between equitable compensation, and your responsibilities, experience, and level of achievement.
 This is in fact putting a price tag on your services.

 In order to refine and provide impact for your Message, craft an authentic statement that truly summarizes the real ‘you.’

-One key to successful use of an Elevator Speech is to have a flexible content in mind so you are organized in your thoughts, but an informal delivery style which does not make the content to appear formal or memorized.
+One key to successful use of an Elevator Speech is to have flexible content in mind so you are organized in your thoughts, but an informal delivery style that does not make the content appear formal or memorized.
 This style promotes further discussion and puts the audience at ease.

 There are two basic format types for resumes – the chronological (by date) and the functional (by type of position).
 The following are samples of each.

 The Cover Letter which accompanies the resume can be useful in adding a personal touch and highlighting key points on the resume.
 The following is a sample:

 The following articles detail the do’s – and don’ts – of resume content.

 The Personal Interview

 The moment of truth, the opportunity to open a dialog, create or find common ground between the two parties, and, in short, engage in a conversation.
 As such, the interview is a two-way street: the interviewer trying to get a feel for the candidate, and the interviewee working to present a positive image, while seeking clues as to the future viability of the position.